 Lesson 1: “Exploring the NHS”

-Activity 2: Printed downloads of each of the healthcare professionals’ profiles (click on each expert at the top of the page to view their profile).
+- Activity 2: Printed copies of each of the healthcare workers’ profiles (click on each expert at the top of the zone homepage to view their profile.
+Right click and select ‘Print…’).

 Other materials and useful links on the site